Have You Ever Wondered How Much

 Socialists like John Steinbeck, and communists like Helen Keller and Jack London, had to work strenuously to change the American public's inclination to keep charity on the personal donation level.
 Even the immensely popular FDR had to use subterfuge to aid and abet Governmental intervention on the personal level.
 His radical ideas shocked millions of voters; he had to tread carefully lest his own party supplied the rope to hang him with.

-Can you see now how US could be wealthy, and still be unable to act like a Big Brother should?
-Good, let's move on to examine the circumstantial evidence proving US was still rich.
-Then we'll move on to the solid proof.
+Can you see now how US could be wealthy, and still be unable to act like a good Big Brother should?
+Okay, good, let's move on to examine the circumstantial evidence proving US was still rich.
+Then we'll move on to offering the solid proof.

 We'll start with the enterprising young man

 Ford's Model A of 1927–1931 was not offered for sale until December 2, 1927.
-By 4 February 1929, one million Model As had been sold, and by 24 July, two million.
-You will note these fantastic sales figures happened during the roaring twenties with prices starting at $500 each.
-When production ended in March, 1932, 4,849,340 Model As had been made and sold -- in all styles.
-Therefore, 2,849,340 Model A cars were sold at a minimum of $500 each AFTER PANIC had seized the entire world.
+By 4 February 1929, one million Model A cars had been sold, and by 24 July, two million.
+You will note these easily validated sales figures happened during the roaring twenties with prices starting at a mere $500 each.
+When production ended in March, 1932, 4,849,340 Model A cars had been made, and sold -- in all styles.
+Therefore simple calculations prove that 2,849,340 Model A cars were sold at a minimum of $500 each -- AFTER the FINANCIAL PANIC called "The Great Depression" had seized the entire world.

-Remember my theory.. nobody spends money unless they earn it or someone gives it to them.
-The conclusion is that in the worst panic ever to settle down on this nation, almost three million Americans had money to spend, LOTS OF MONEY to spend.
-Remember that the other automakers were also making and selling vehicles at this same period of intense uncertainty.
-Some Americans had to be making money -- How do we know? because they were spending it.
+Remember my theory.. nobody has money to spend unless they earn it -- or someone gives it to them.
+The conclusion is that during the worst panic ever to settle down on this nation, almost three million poor Americans still had money to spend, LOTS OF MONEY to spend.
+Remember too that the other automakers that were manufacturing cars for richer people, were also making and selling vehicles during this same period of intense uncertainty.
+THEREFORE, some Americans had to be making money -- How do we know? because they were spending money.
 You can't spend money unless you have it.

-Now, let's add the circumstantial proof of movie proliferation.
-In order to go to the movies you needed money, My theory is that if you had enough money to go to the movies then somebody had to earn it.
+Now, let's add even more circumstantial proof.
+I call it the movie proliferation.
+In order to go to the movies you needed money, and yet

 "Pennies," you say?
 "Nickels and dimes," you say?
 Okay, let's fast forward a few years so you can count some big chunks of money.